kalkohli/hdruk-phd-handbook/course_docs/admin.md

 [@wellcometrust](https://twitter.com/wellcometrust)

-You can also join our dedicated Slack channel, for HDR UK PhD students, to discuss your research, share ideas and connect with other students on the Programme.
+You should also join our dedicated Slack channel, for HDR UK PhD students, to discuss your research, share ideas and connect with other students on the Programme.
 Join https://hdruk-phd.slack.com/

 ## HDR UK Branding & Style Guides
 Brand guidelines and HDR UK logo are available for download [here](https://www.hdruk.ac.uk/about-us/our-strategy/policies/brandstyleguide/)